taichi-dev/taichi/docs/vector.rst

 +++++++++++++++++++++++++++
 .. attribute:: a[p, q, ...][i]

-    :parameter a: (Vector field) the vector
+    :parameter a: (ti.Vector.field) the vector
     :parameter p: (scalar) index of the first field dimension
     :parameter q: (scalar) index of the second field dimension
     :parameter i: (scalar) index of the vector component